MAPS 2020 BOND PROPOSAL POSTPONED

 Due to concerns related to the COVID-19 virus, Manistee Area Public Schools Board of Education at a special meeting held Thursday, March 19 voted for the postponement of the previously approved bond proposal for district facilities improvements.
 The bond proposal was to be presented for vote on the May 5, 2020 ballot.

 The discussion regarding postponement was prompted by direction of Governor Whitmer urging all local bodies that have submitted ballot questions for May, to withdraw these questions from the May ballot if possible.
 At the Thursday meeting, a decision was made to postpone the vote, and options for potential future dates are now under consideration.

 The decision to postpone should in no way reflect upon the critical importance of the project elements outlined in the MAPS 2020 bond proposal.
 The Board of Education took this action with sensitivity to the early impact of the COVID-19 pandemic.
-Information has been updating hour by hour and we continue to stay informed to make decisions that are supportive of our students, staff, families, and community.
 When the time is right, we will readdress our community regarding this need.
-Until then all work will remain focused on supporting our community.
+Until then all work will remain focused on supporting our students and community.

 MAPS 2020 Vision

 Manistee Area Public Schools seeks to create secure and efficient 21st century learning facilities supportive of our mission to provide an inclusive, high-quality, diverse educational environment that inspires and fulfills the goals of all learners at every stage of their journey.

 A mission which includes a commitment to provide a stable educational foundation, designed to support the needs of our students, families, businesses, and community for generations to come.

 As valued members of the Manistee Community, we want to ask you to consider a very important initiative that we at MAPS have been working on over the past several years.